Skip to content

 • Ask for Documentation: If a Threat Assessment was conducted, you can request access to the relevant documents, which should detail any recommendations or plans developed, including whether an SSMP is in place.

 If your student has a current SSMP, FLVS will seamlessly transfer and adapt it for the virtual environment, updating as needed.
-We will monitor the plan in alignment with its designated timeline, ensuring consistent oversight so that your student receives the support they need and that the plan is implemented effectively to meet their needs.
+We will monitor the plan in alignment with its designated timeline, ensuring consistent oversight so that your student receives the support he/she needs and that the plan is implemented effectively to meet his/her needs.

 We encourage you to contact your student’s previous school district, local law enforcement agencies (police or sheriff's office), probation officer, and/or the County Clerk of Courts, as applicable, to obtain documentation regarding your student’s prior arrests.
 These sources can provide the necessary records to ensure you have comprehensive information.

-FLVS conducts a comprehensive review to determine if FLVS will be the best placement for your student.
-If it is deemed that FLVS is not the best appropriate placement at this time, you will be notified.
-As a school of choice, FLVS reserves the right to deny applications for enrollment in situations we believe are in the best interest of our organization.
-This does not mean that you can’t re-apply during future enrollment periods once more time has passed since the initial incident in question.
+Your response may impact the enrollment process.
+FLVS conducts a comprehensive review to determine whether FLVS will be the best placement for your student.
+You will be notified if it is deemed that FLVS is not the most appropriate placement at this time.
+As a school of choice, FLVS reserves the right to deny enrollment in situations we believe are in the best interest of our organization.
+You may reapply during future enrollment periods after more time has passed since the initial incident in question.

-Failure to disclose required information may lead FLVS to revoke access to current courses and restrict future course requests while a comprehensive records review is conducted.
+If it is discovered that the submitted application provided incomplete, inaccurate, or false information, or if any information was withheld, FLVS may revoke the student’s access to current and/or future courses while a comprehensive records review is conducted.
 The student may face immediate removal, resulting in the loss of any incomplete course credits at that time.

 Sign up to receive email updates about our educational offerings and more!